 Areas and dimensional regulations for residential uses shall conform to the area and dimensional regulations of the A-1 Agricultural District.
+Subsection 4.
+Parking and loading regulations.

 Off-street parking and loading spaces shall be provided in accordance with the requirements for specific uses set forth in Article V.